kumaxim/pull-comments-other-pages/README.md

-# WordPress plugin: Between Pages Comments
+# WordPress plugin: Pull Comments From Other Page(s)